massimobonanni/mslearn-azure-developer/instructions/azure-app-auth/01-msal-interactive-auth.md

 This exercise takes approximately **15** minutes to complete.

-## Before you start

-To complete the exercise, you need:

-* An Azure subscription.
-If you don't already have one, you can [sign up for one](https://azure.microsoft.com/).

 ## Register a new application

 1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.